FHA Home Loans

 Advantages for Homeowners

 Thinking about buying your first home?
 An FHA loan may be just what you need.
 These mortgages benefit first-time homebuyers in that you can have a non-occupant like a parent or relative be a co-applicant the loan with you.
-Your down payment can be as low as 3.5% of the purchase price, and closing costs and fees can be included in the loan.
+Your down payment can be as low as 3.5% of the purchase price.

 Useful For Fixer Uppers